Abraham Whipple: Later life

-For the rest of his life, he remained a farmer, with the exception of two spells of seafaring as master of merchantmen, first of the General Washington and then of the St. Clair.
+For the rest of his life, he remained a farmer, with the exception of two spells of seafaring as master of merchantmen, first of General Washington and then of St. Clair.
 With the formation of the Ohio Company of Associates in 1788 and the initial westward migration into that territory, Whipple and his family became pioneers on the American frontier and were among the founders of the town of Marietta, Ohio, and the first named proprietor of Charleston, Vermont.

+In 1801, Whipple became the first to sail a merchant ship that was built on the Ohio River down the Mississippi to New Orleans and then to Cuba.
+This was the initiation of a profitable trade route directly from the Ohio valley to the rest of the world.

 Granted a pension by Congress in recognition of his distinguished service in helping to win American independence, Whipple died at Marietta, Ohio, on May 27, 1819, and was buried at Mound Cemetery in Marietta.
 His gravestone reads:

 Sacred to the memory of Commodore Abraham Whipple whose naval skill and courage will ever remain the pride and boast of his country.
 In the revolution he was the first on the seas to hurl defiance at proud Britain, gallantly leading the way to wrest from the mistress of the ocean her scepter, and there to wave the star spangled banner.
 He also conducted to the sea the first square rigged vessel built on the Ohio, opening to commerce resources beyond calculation.
 Born September 26th, A.D.
 1733.
 Died May 27th, 1819.
 Aged 85 years.

 Several ships of the United States Navy have been named USS Whipple in his honor.
 There is a Whipple Street, Avenue or Court in almost every one of the 39 municipalities in the State of Rhode Island.